HaodongMo/ARC-9/README.md

 ### New UI

-A new heads-up display with minimap support and cooler design.
+A new heads-up display with cooler design.

 ### New Weapon Ecosystem